-There are an estimated 2.78 million children and adolescents living with HIV worldwide and approximately 88% reside in sub-Saharan Africa [1].
-Chad is one of Central Africa's most affected countries by the HIV/AIDS epidemic with an overall prevalence of 1.6%; it is estimated there are 12,000 young people 15-24 years of age living with HIV in Chad [1,2].
-However, in the country existing programs interventions have largely focused on prevention mother-to-child transmission (PMTCT), and HIV prevention efforts among adolescents and young people (aged 10-24 years) have been more limited [3].
+There are an estimated 2.78 million children and adolescents living with HIV worldwide and approximately 88% reside in sub-Saharan Africa.
+Chad is one of Central Africa's most affected countries by the HIV S epidemic with an overall prevalence of 1.6%; it is estimated there are 12,000 young people 15-24 years of age living with HIV in Chad.
+1,2 However, in the country existing programs interventions have largely focused prevention mother-to-child transmission (PMTCT), and HIV prevention efforts among adolescents and young people (aged 10-24 years) have been more limited.3

-In 2012, Blue Cross Chad (BCC) launched the "Life Skills and Peer Education" programme, also called the BCC Lifeskills Project [BCC LBSE] (2012-2016) targeting vulnerable school youths aged 14-18 years [4,5].
-This programme is rooted in the life skills-based education [LBSE] approach, which has been widely used in youth programmes by many organizations around the world, especially for HIV and AIDS education [6].
-While such programmes have shown effectiveness in reducing risk behaviors and improving knowledge and attitudes related to HIV/AIDS, their effectiveness in sub-Saharan Africa (SSA) depends on various factors such as program design, cultural context, and resource availability [7].
+In 2012, Blue Cross Chad (BCC) launched the "Life Skills and Peer Education" programme, also called the BCC Lifeskills Project [BCC LBSE] (2012-2016) targeting vulnerable school youths aged 14-18 years.
+This programme is rooted in the life skills-based education [LBSE] approach, which has been widely used in youth programmes by many organizations around the world, especially for HIV and AIDS education.
+While such programmes have shown effectiveness in reducing risk behaviors and improving knowledge and attitudes related to HI | IDS, their effectiveness in sub-Saharan Africa (SSA) depends on various factors such as program design, cultural context, and resource availability.7

-The program aimed to develop skills and knowledge to make informed decisions about alcohol, drug abuse, and associated risks, including HIV transmission [5].
-BCC LBSE included a wide range of stakeholders, including high school students, parents, community leaders, local and national political and administrative authorities who play a key role in shaping an enabling environment for the development and implementation of the programme [4].
-BCC LBSE was implemented in 15 high schools in N'Djamena from 2012 to 2016 and expanded to 20 high schools until 2021 [4,8].
-Peer educators, trained in life skills lessons, taught topics ranging from HIV transmission to prevention [4].
-Lessons utilized a combination of teaching methodologies, including group work and role-play [4].
-While the BCC LBSE has undergone evaluations in 2016 and 2021, these evaluations mainly focused on its impact on reducing substance use and failed to provide insights into HIV and AIDS sexual behaviors among youth [4,5].

-In this qualitative study, our primary goal was to evaluate contextual factors that influenced youth access to HIV information and health services in N'Djamena, Chad.
-We secondarily explored differences in the views of students from schools that participated and did not participate in the BCC LBSE program.
-The insights gained from this research are intended to help shape the development of future community- and youth-led interventions for effective HIV prevention and treatment in Chad.
+The program aimed to develop skills and knowledge to make informed decisions about alcohol, drug abuse, and associated risks, including HIV transmission.
+LBSE included a wide range of stakeholders, including high school students, parents, community leaders, local and national political and administrative authorities who play a key role in shaping an enabling environment for the development and implementation of the programme.
+LBSE was implemented in 15 high schools in N'Djamena from 2012 to 2016 and expanded to 20 high schools until 2021.
+Peer educators, trained in life skills lessons, taught topics ranging from HIV transmission to prevention.
+Lessons utilized a combination of teaching methodologies, including group work and role-play.
+While the BCC LBSE has undergone evaluations in 2016 and 2021, these evaluations mainly focused on its impact on reducing substance use and failed to provide insights into HIV a 🔁 AIDS sexual behaviors among youth.
+In addition to quantitative impact results, it is equally necessary to understand the contextual factors and mechanisms that influence access to information and health services among the youth within and outside the program.
+Therefore, by incorporating non-beneficiary high schools in N'Djamena city, we conducted a qualitative research study to assess barriers and facilitators to HIV and AIDS access to infermation-seeking and health services among the youth in N'Djamena, Chad from students at IBentervention schools and non-interventions schools.
+These results are intended to inform the development and implementation of future community- and youth-led interventions for HIV prevention and treatment in Chad.